MassimoFoti/jasmineFixtures/README.md

 Either:

-- Simply download _jasmine-fixture.min.js_ from [here](https://raw.github.com/MassimoFoti/jasmine-fixture/master/dist/jasmine-fixture.min.js) and include it in your Jasmine's test runner file.
+- Simply download _jasmineFixtures.min.js_ from [here](https://raw.github.com/MassimoFoti/jasmineFixtures/master/dist/jasmineFixtures.min.js) and include it in your Jasmine's test runner file.
 Remember to also include jQuery
-- Use Bower ```bower install jasmineFixture```
+- Use Bower ```bower install jasmineFixtures```

 ## Fixtures